plsuwu/kori-coinflip/README.md

 - navigate to `chrome://extensions` (or your browser's equivalent)
 - turn on developer mode
 - click `load unpacked` and select the `dist` directory

+> TTV requires a specific callback URL during OAuth, so the extension will not properly run the oauth flow
+> if you build & pack yourself, though this SHOULD run fine when unpacked.